MannLabs/py-lmd/docs/pages/quickstart.rst

 Generating Shapes
 =================
 As first example we will create a cutting data for a rectangle and visualize it.
 First we need to think of a calibration points for our coordinate system.
-The calibration points are specified as numpy array and should have the shape `(3, 2)`.
+The calibration points are specified as Numpy array and should have the shape `(3, 2)`.
 When calibrating the file on the Leica LMD after loading the file, the order of selecting the calibration points is the same as the order of points set here.
 If no other orientation transform has been specified,  the calibration points are defined in the `(x, y)` coordinate system.
 More on the usage of different coordinate systems can be found under XXX.

 .. code-block:: python